-RPT-UPDATE 3-New PNG leader "taking back" economy, puts resources firms on notice
+UPDATE 4-New PNG leader "taking back" economy, puts resources firms on notice

 * Peter O’Neill resigned on Wednesday after weeks of turmoil

-* Concerns over benefits from resources not reaching the poor
+* Concerns over benefits from resources not reaching the poor (Adds Total’s CEO comments)

 By Tom Westbrook, Jonathan Barrett and Sonali Paul